 The most widely recognised methodology for assessing the impact of disease on a population is that employed in assessing the “Global Burden of Disease”, used to inform World Health Organisation (WHO) and governmental policies.
 This methodology converts disease patterns into DALYS (Disability Adjusted Life Years), which measure how much life and life quality is lost to a particular illness.
 DALYs involve two components: Years of Life Lost (YLL) and Years Lived with Disability (YLD) (Mathers, 2017).
 “Years of Life Lost” count how much of an expected lifespan has been lost: if a health condition kills a person at age 30 when they otherwise would have lived until 70, they have lost 40 years of life.
 “Years Lived with Disability” estimates the quality of life lost.
 If a person acquires a health condition which reduces their ability to function and enjoy normal life by 50% and which lasts for 20 years, they have an estimated 10 Years Lived with Disability.
 The “burden of health” ascribable to a specific condition is simply the sum of Years of Life Lost to it and the Years Lived with Disability it causes for all individuals within a particular population.

 The “burden of disease” methodology has been criticised, both for various methodological assumptions such as whether it takes into account interaction between health conditions and for philosophical issues.
-For example, the method assigns weightings for how much a given disease reduces a sufferer’s life quality (e.g. malaria is considered to reduce one’s life quality 19.1% (and thus is given a standard weighting of .191).
+For example, the method assigns weightings for how much a given disease reduces a sufferer’s life quality (e.g. malaria is considered to reduce one’s life quality 19.1% and thus is given a standard weighting of .191).
 Such weightings are based upon cross-cultural surveys and regularly updated, but they assume that one can specify a uniform, cross-culturally valid parameters for how much a particular ailment impacts someone’s ability to function socially (Metts, 2001; Nord, 2013).
 Even when applied to living populations, the GBD methodology is an approximate tool for relative estimation, not an exact science.
 However, DALYs are useful in comparing how much different kinds of conditions affect human life.
 For example, because their basic parameter is years of life, they highlight how long-term conditions which affect childhood have a greater effect on a group’s aggregate health than conditions which affect old age.
 They also highlight the cumulative effect of long-term, chronic, often invisible conditions such as back pain and depression.
 They help to draw a broad approximate picture of an overall healthscape in a way which a more exact study of individual conditions cannot.